 The journey was finally coming to an end.
 It was crazy.
 I witnessed a fight in the local train, was almost run over by a car in Vile Parle, had an epiphany and chose a samosa over a vada pav.

-I felt like this was an experience that a lot of Indians have shared, not just people from Mumbai and figured you guys might relate and would enjoy reading it.
+I felt like this was an experience that a lot of people have shared, not just people from Mumbai and figured you guys might relate and would enjoy reading it.
+Hope you did.